Improving instrumental variable estimators with post-stratification

 \subsection{Simulation Design}

-Our simulations are for one-sided noncompliance in general.
 We generate data by first generating a four-category categorical covariate, $X_i$, to divide the units into strata.
 Each stratum is then given a baseline control-side mean.
 If our covariate is predictive of outcome, these means will vary; otherwise they are shared.

 We next generate compliance behavior for each unit, flipping an independent coin with probability $p_i$, where $p_i$ depends on $X_i$ in the case of a covariate predictive of compliance, and $p_i$ is constant across units if not.
 We keep overall compliance rate the same in either case.